Solving Disc & Vertebra Conditions in San Antonio, Texas

 - Discectomy – Generally, if surgery is necessary, we can remove the protruding portion of the disc with a minimally invasive procedure.
 Most people recover in one-to-two weeks with only a tiny incision.

-- Artificial disc replacement – In rare cases, we may need to replace the entire disc with an artificial one in order to relieve your pain.
+- Artificial disc replacement – In rare cases, your back surgeon may need to replace the entire disc with an artificial one in order to relieve your pain.

-- Spinal fusion – If your herniated disc procedure requires your surgeon to remove enough tissue that your spine loses stability, he or she may need to fuse two vertebrae together.
-Much to everybody’s surprise, we can also perform this procedure with minimally invasive techniques!
+- Spinal fusion – If your herniated disc procedure requires your back surgeon to remove enough tissue that your spine loses stability, he or she may need to fuse two vertebrae together.
+QWe can also perform this procedure with minimally invasive techniques!

 Often caused by trauma or bone fragility due to osteoporosis, fractured vertebrae can be a significant source of back pain.
 When a vertebra fractures, your spine’s structural force transfers to the connected facet joints, often overloading them and causing additional pain that will worsen over time.
 If you think you may have fractured a vertebra, it’s crucial to seek immediate care so that your spine doesn’t deteriorate further!
-Fortunately, we can effectively treat this common condition with nonsurgical methods, which include:
+Fortunately, our spine surgeons and back pain specialists can treat this common condition very effectively with nonsurgical methods, which include:

 - Back brace – A back brace—which we fit and dispense right in our office—provides the structure you need to let your fractured vertebra(e) heal, while also relieving your pain.

-- Injections & OTC medication – Our pain management physicians can use injections and anti-inflammatory medication to reduce inflammation and quiet the nerves irritated by the fracture, eliminating or reducing your pain while you heal.
+- Injections & OTC medication – Our pain management physicians—specialists in neck and back pain—can use injections and anti-inflammatory medication to reduce inflammation and quiet the nerves irritated by the fracture, eliminating or reducing your pain while you heal.

 - Vertebroplasty – Using a specialized needle and X-ray guidance, we insert the needle into the damaged vertebra and fill it with a medical-grade cement intended to support bone.
 This restores the structural integrity of the vertebra and relieves pain.

 - Kyphoplasty – Often a fractured vertebra will have collapsed to some extent.
-A kyphoplasty procedure is similar to a vertebroplasty, except before filling the vertebra with cement, we inflate a balloon inside the bone to restore it’s original shape.
+A kyphoplasty procedure is similar to a vertebroplasty, except before filling the vertebra with cement, our San Antonio back surgeons inflate a balloon inside the bone to restore it’s original shape.
 This gives the spine a more natural alignment and produces better results when the vertebra has collapsed.

 Commonly occuring in the neck and lower back—and more rarely in the middle (thoracic) spine—spinal stenosis refers to the narrowing of the spaces between your vertebrae.
 When these spaces narrow, they can put pressure on the nerves.
 This causes a variety of symptoms, depending on the stenosis location.